-Here are some common warning signs that it may be a good time to reach out to a support person or even schedule a “booster” session with your therapist, dietitian, or other treatment team member:
+Here are some common warning signs that it may be a good time to reach out for eating disorder relapse support or just schedule a “booster” session with your therapist, dietitian, or other treatment team member:

 - Feeling big emotions.
 In life, it’s normal to experience highs and lows.
 Emotions, even the biggest of them, come and go.
 However, if things start to feel like they are “getting on top of you” or like you’re not coping as well as you once were, it’s important to reach out to your support system.
 Increasing anxiety, perfectionism, irritability, shame, guilt and/or depression are some common emotional indicators that you need to seek support.

 - Old thinking patterns.
 These can look different for everyone, so it’s important to be able to recognize what unhealthy or harmful thoughts were present when you were in the midst of your eating disorder.
 Frequently, your inner critic may return, or your mind may become preoccupied with your appearance, body, weight, food, calories, and/or dieting.